ishanyaa/SAOptimisation/README.md

 - You are encouraged to add or modify YAML files in `scripts/conf/experiment/` to explore new configurations.
 - Feel free to tune hyperparameters via command-line overrides.
 - Always verify the Python version compatibility (tested on Python 3.11).
+- The ES optimiser results were logged into a csv and plotted separately.

 ---